 As many of us scramble to put together learning plans at home — either for our own children or for those we teach — films make an obvious choice, as they are already mostly accessed online.
 Here are some strategies we use for viewing films with students in the classroom that invite insight and critical reflection.
 We encourage you to adapt these for online use with students or with your own children.
-[See more recommended films.]
+[See an annotated list of Films with a Concscience and more recommended films.]

 Viewer Response Journal

 Have young people keep a response journal for longer or episodic films.
 For example, in the 14-part documentary Eyes on the Prize as a key text, the assignment reads:

 Your viewer response journal (VRJ) will be a way to document your engagement with the topics, themes, people, and questions presented in the film.
 This journal should be a place to “talk back” to the text, to track interesting ideas, ask questions, share confusion, or challenge the film’s arguments.
 It is also a place to reflect on your own connections to what you are learning — what does all this mean for you?
 What do you find beautiful, hopeful, sad, scary, difficult, or humbling?

 Encourage students to jot down notes as they watch — both to keep them focused on the film, but also so they have plenty of material to draw from and refer to when it comes time to write.
 Some students are not agile note-takers and report that note-taking distracts them from the film.
 These student complaints happen more often when a teacher’s instruction is the general and not-so-helpful: “Take notes on this film.”